LauraC821/Capstone_2025/README.md

 Each function returns a single real valued output, for example 2.7963.

 ## Objectives
 The goal is to maximise each of the eight functions working within the following constraints:

 The function structures are largely unknown.
 There are only 13 opportunities to query the black box functions beyond the initial data.

+## Methodology
+The primary method was bayesian optimisation with a Gaussian Process surrogate model, using a standard Sklearn implementaion, further details are given in the model card.

+## Results
+Local maximum that improved upon the base data were found for each function.
+As the true maximum remain unknown it is challenging to assess how successful the results were.